bravemaster3/TutorPlan/CONTRIBUTING.md

 Thank you for considering contributing to TutorPlan!
 We welcome contributions from everyone.

-## Code of Conduct

-Please note that this project is governed by the TutorPlan [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.

 ## How Can I Contribute?

 ### Reporting Bugs